Nick McCabe

-Nicholas John McCabe (born 14 July 1971) is an English musician best known as the lead guitarist of the Verve.
+Nicholas John McCabe is an English musician, best known as being the lead guitarist of the rock group the Verve.

 Early life

 McCabe is the son of a bus driver father and a social worker mother and has two older brothers, Alan and Paul.
+He grew up in Haydock.
+His earliest musical influences were Northern Soul, metal, Pink Floyd and punk records borrowed from his brothers.
+McCabe bought a Roland synthesizer and began purchasing his own music with money he made working at a farm.

 When asked what it was that inspired him to become a guitarist, he answered: "That was me, I just got a guitar, and I could play a few things on it, and I liked messing with it, and I liked making my own things up."
 He attended Haydock High School, and later met Richard Ashcroft at Winstanley College.
 Ashcroft described McCabe's guitar playing as sounding like "a whole other universe"; the two briefly played in a band whilst at college.
 After leaving college, McCabe began a career as a quantity surveyor.
 He later recalled: "I hated it.
 I used to sit there all day scribbling in my pad thinking about guitar sounds."
 He gave this up to be part of the Verve along with Ashcroft, Simon Jones and Peter Salisbury.
+During the early days of the band McCabe suffered from impostor syndrome and was discouraged from pursuing a career in music by many people in his social circle.